edurant/edurant.github.io/swickard-wedding/index.md

 ## Hotel Recommendations

 There are many great options nearby including the [Saint Kate](https://www.saintkatearts.com/) and [Drury Plaza](https://www.reservations.com/hotel/drury-plaza-hotel-downtown-milwaukee-wi).
-It is peak season, so book early.
 The Saint Kate recently advertised 20% off of a 2+-night stay with free parking if you request the “Summer Savings” package.

+## Gifts

+Your presence on our special day is the greatest gift of all.
+We deeply appreciate your love and support as we embark on this journey together.

+We have chosen not to register for gifts as our home is already filled with all the essentials we need.
+If you still wish to express your goodwill in the form of a gift, we are humbled by the sentiment.

+Instead of traditional gifts, you may consider making a charitable donation in our name, treating us to a memorable experience like a dinner, or supporting our honeymoon (we're considering Austrailia and Iceland).
+However, please remember that there is no obligation; your well wishes and presence are more than enough.

+Once again, thank you for being a part of our lives and our celebration.
+We can't wait to see you at the wedding.